apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Warren Buffett warns of AI risks: A "genie that scares the hell out of me"**
+**London mayor election: Sadiq Khan clinches historic third term**

-You can read more about it [here](https://www.axios.com/2024/05/04/warren-buffett-berkshire-meeting-ai).
+You can read more about it [here](https://www.bbc.com/news/uk-england-london-68952475).

 ## Requirements
 - Python 3.8